discollizard/escriba/README.md

 # escriba
-A minimal Qt text editor
+A minimal text editor made with Qt